 Her favorite color is pink, she fights with her brothers, watches TV, plays cricket, and loves going to school.

-All of that changed with the arrival of the Taliban – banning television, women from public place, and education for girls.
+All of that changed with the arrival of the Taliban – banning television, women from public places, and education for girls.

 - Make a donation or start a fundraiser to support the Malala Fund.

+- #PassTheBag – Schoola sends you an empty bag to fill with gently used kids’ and women’s clothing.
 They sell the items in their online store and donate 40% of the proceeds to the Malala Fund.
 It’s easy and it’s free!